ialbert/bio/docs/bio-fasta.md

     bio fasta genomes.gb

-or it also works as a stream
+all tools also work as a stream

     cat genomes.gb | bio fasta